VRS Full Form-Voluntary Retirement Scheme

 by Shashi Gaherwar

-This article explores the meaning, objectives, benefits, eligibility, process, tax implications, and impact of VRS in detail.
+This article explores the meaning, objectives, benefits, eligibility, process, tax implications, and impact of VRS.

 What is the Voluntary Retirement Scheme (VRS)?

-The Voluntary Retirement Scheme (VRS) is an early exit option provided to employees, usually in cases where companies need to reduce workforce without resorting to layoffs.
-Employees who opt for VRS receive a financial compensation package based on their tenure, salary, and company policies.
+The VRS is an early exit option for employees, enabling workforce reduction without layoffs.
+Employees receive a compensation package based on tenure, salary, and company policies.

 Objectives of VRS